nnwetzel/nnwetzel/README.md

-Computer Science student at Northeastern University, concentrating in Artificial Intelligence, interested in exploring new technologies, developing scalable solutions, and driving innovation, with a focus on continuous learning and creating meaningful impact.
+Studying Computer Science with a passion for AI, machine learning, and software engineering.

-Feel free to contact me at wetzel.na@northeastern.edu!
+Contact me at wetzel.na[at]northeastern.edu